 Heart Disease Dominates Death Stats But Not Your Search Bar

 A study by Shen and al. compared the leading causes of death in the U.S. with Google search trends and media coverage from The New York Times and The Guardian.
-The researchers focused on the top 10 causes of death and also included terrorism, homicide, and drug overdoses.
+The researchers focused on the top 10 causes of death and also included terrorism, homicide, and drug overdoses

-Cardiovascular diseases (CVD) often develop insidiously over many years, creating a deceptive sense of security.
-Because there may be few or no symptoms in the early stages, people frequently underestimate the risk they face.
 This gradual buildup means that by the time a severe event like a heart attack or stroke occurs, it comes as a shock, and the opportunity for early intervention or prevention is lost.
 The slow and often silent progression of CVD can lull individuals into complacency, delaying crucial lifestyle changes or medical treatments.

 The Web of Risk: More Than Just Genetics

 Genetics can influence your risk of cardiovascular disease (CVD), but they're often just the tip of the iceberg.
 Lifestyle factors like poor diet, lack of exercise, stress, and even smoking significantly contribute to heart disease.
-These factors work together in complicated ways, making early awareness and intervention crucial.
-The interplay among these factors is complex, adding layers of difficulty to both awareness and early intervention.

 Missed Early Interventions: Clinical Guidelines Come Too Late

-Clinical guidelines for cardiovascular risk factors such as hypertension and hyperlipidemia are commonly introduced in middle age.
 This is a missed opportunity for early intervention, as studies indicate that atherosclerotic cardiovascular disease (ASCVD) often begins in adolescence.
 It's worth noting that the American Heart Association has found evidence of arteriosclerosis, a form of heart disease, in people as young as 15 years old.

 The Underutilized Power of Lifestyle Choices